Revd Dr Jordan Hillebert

 My research interests

 My research interests lie broadly in the areas of systematic theology and modern Christian thought.
-My recent work has focused especially on the theology of Henri de Lubac – I am the author of Being in Mystery: Henri de Lubac and the Drama of Human Existence (forthcoming: 2020) and editor of the T&T Clark Companion to Henri de Lubac (2017).
-My other interests include the theological legacies of Augustine and Thomas Aquinas, theological anthropology, the nature of theology, the doctrine of God, sacramental theology, prayer and contemplation, and theological responses to modernity.
+My recent work has focused especially on the theology of Henri de Lubac – I am the author of Being in Mystery: Henri de Lubac and the Drama of Human Existence (University of Notre Dame Press, 2021) and editor of the T&T Clark Companion to Henri de Lubac (2017).
+My other interests include the theological legacies of Augustine and Thomas Aquinas, theological anthropology, the nature of theology, the doctrine of creation, theology and ecological/environmental ethics, prayer and contemplation, and theological responses to modernity.
 I am always delighted to hear from prospective MPhil/PhD students interested in the above or related areas.

-Being in Mystery: Henri de Lubac and the Drama of Human Existence (Forthcoming: University of Notre Dame Press)
+Being in Mystery: Henri de Lubac and the Drama of Human Existence (University of Notre Dame Press, 2021)

 ‘The Death of God and the Dissolution of Humanity,’ New Blackfriars 96, 1060 (2014): 674-88.